rajapandiyarajan85/guestbook/README.md

 ### Who do I talk to? ###

-We have used many useful packages annotations, apache-pack, Maker-bundle, Form, Repository.
+We have used many useful packages annotations, apache-pack, Maker-bundle, Form, Repository, Fixtures.

 ### To Do ###
 More unit tests